McMerph/touch-slider/README.md

 Touch slider - is a touch slider with hardware accelerated transitions.
 It is intended to be used in websites.

 ## Usage
-Add repo of this project to 'dependences' in package.json of your project.
+Add repo of this project to 'dependencies' in package.json of your project.

     // package.json
     "dependencies": {